 What to Do Before You Use Wok?

 The wok is one of the essential cooking tools in the modern kitchen.
 It is a small, round-bottomed pot with rounded sides and a flat bottom surface.
 The wok has a rounded shape that helps to cook food efficiently by reducing the amount of oil or fat required.
 Woks are made of different materials like cast iron, carbon steel, and stainless steel.

-The first thing you will need to do before using a wok is to clean it properly.
+The first thing you will need to do before using a carbon steel wok is to clean it properly.
 To do this, you can use a brush or sponge to scrub off any dirt from the exterior of the wok.
 You can also use soap and water for cleaning your wok if you want to keep it hygienic.